enarjord/passivbot/README.md

 ------------------------------------------------------------------
 overview

-the bot's purpose is to accumulate btc (or another coin) in bybit inverse and usdt in binance usdt futures
+the bot's purpose is to accumulate btc (or another coin) in bybit inverse and usdt in binance usdt futures using hedge mode for simultaneous long and short positions

 it is a market maker bot, making multiple post only limit orders above and below price

 it listens to websocket live stream of trades, and updates its orders continuously

-when there is no position, it enters either long or short depending on indicator settings

 if there is a long position, it creates reentry bids below pos price, and reduce-only asks above pos price